 The State historically collected a 19-cent tax on gasoline and 21.5 cent tax on diesel fuel.
 A portion of this revenue was distributed to municipalities based on their population versus the total municipal population in the State.
 Effective July 1, 2019, the State increased the taxes from 19 cents to 38 cents per gallon of gasoline and 21.5 cents to 45.5 cents per gallon of diesel.
 The State also established the Transportation Renewal Fund (TRF) to account for almost all of the new tax rate increases.
 Per law, municipalities receive 26.71% of the net MFT receipts that were historically collected while receiving 15.71% of the TRF receipts.
 The municipal share of these increased taxes will be distributed in the same manner as a separate payment to municipalities and significantly increase the monies available for eligible costs and projects.
 Increases and decreases in the consumption of gasoline affect the total revenues collected by the State and the amount subsequently distributed to municipalities on a monthly basis.
 Increases in the official population count of the Village through a census will increase the Village's share of its revenue.

-The chart below provides a history and projection of MFT revenue.
-Revenue for FY '20 is projected to be \$650,000, an increase of 38% over the prior year due to the implementation and receipt of the new taxes going forward.
-For FY '21 revenue is expected to increase to \$700,000, an increase of 7.7% due to the full year receipt of the increased revenues.
+The chart provides history and projection of MFT revenue.
+Revenues (both the regular MFT allotments and the new TRF distributions) for FY '20 are projected to be the decline of receipts estimated to be received as a result of the effects of the economic disruption of the coronavirus and decrease in projected purchases of gasoline over the short-term.
 These projected estimates have significant variability to them due to the current process by which certain expenditures, payments and transfers are made out of these funds prior to the distribution to municipalities.